 Stress management involves teaching patients to identify stressful situations and to develop strategies to manage stress that do not involve eating (eg, going for a walk, meditating, deep breathing).

 Contingency management involves providing tangible rewards for positive behaviors (eg, for increasing time spent walking or reducing consumption of certain foods).
-Rewards may be given by other people (eg, from members of a support group or a health care practitioner) or by the person (eg, purchase of new clothing or tickets to a concert).
+Rewards may be given by other people (eg, from members of a support group or a health care professional) or by the person (eg, purchase of new clothing or tickets to a concert).
 Verbal rewards (praise) may also be useful.

 Problem solving involves identifying and planning ahead for situations that increase the risk of unhealthy eating (eg, travelling, going out to dinner) or that reduce the opportunity for physical activity (eg, driving across country).

 Stimulus control involves identifying obstacles to healthy eating and an active lifestyle and developing strategies to overcome them.
-For example, people may avoid going by a fast food restaurant or not keep sweets in the house.
+For example, people may avoid going by a fast food restaurant or keeping sweets in the house.
 For a more active lifestyle, they may take up an active hobby (eg, gardening), enroll in scheduled group activities (eg, exercise classes, sports teams), walk more, make a habit of taking the stairs instead of elevators, and park at the far end of parking lots (resulting in a longer walk).

 Technology-based resources such as applications for mobile devices, and other technological devices may also help with adherence to lifestyle changes and weight loss.
 Applications can help patients set a weight-loss goal, monitor their progress, track food consumption, and record physical activity.